podusowski/covid-simulations/README.md

 - For the program, a _protected_ (one that cannot be infected) person is everyone two weeks after the first dose of the vaccine.

-- In many countries, people in the risk groups were prioritized to take the jabs first.
-This means that these people were overrepresented in the vaccinated subpopulation.
+- In many countries, people in the high risk groups were prioritized to take the jabs first, making them overrepresented in the vaccinated subpopulation.
+  This might paradoxically mean that the vaccinated subpopulation is **at first**, more susceptible to severe complication.

 Data